 Social housing and The Salvation Army

-- More than 9 in 10 respondents experienced housing stress, paying between 30 to more than 50% of their income on housing
+- Nearly 4 in 5 respondents (or 78 per cent) were in housing stress, paying 30 per cent or more of their household income on housing

 Salvation Army Housing works alongside other Salvo services to provide affordable housing for people experiencing homelessness.